Click on the page to review additional details related to general aid eligibility for Loyola Law School.

 - Not be enrolled beyond eight semesters.
 Students who require enrollment to complete a Bachelor’s degree beyond eight semesters (4 years) are only eligible for the Federal Pell Grant and Federal Direct Student and Parent Loans.
 Students must appeal to be considered for other types of aid beyond 8 semesters.
 The maximum semesters for transfer students will be based on the number of units accepted for transfer.
 For example a transfer student for whom 60 units (junior grade level) are accepted will be considered to have completed 4 semesters and will have 4 remaining semesters of eligibility.

 - Be in compliance with Selective Service Registration if a male, to receive federal and state funded financial aid.
-Information on exeptions are here.
+Information on exceptions are here.

 - Be enrolled full-time at Loyola Marymount University for most forms of university funded financial aid or at least half-time for federal and state funded financial aid programs.
 Students may receive federal and state aid, who are otherwise eligible, for enrollment via a consortium agreement that has been approved for LMU transfer credit.
-Further information on consortium agreement process is here.
 Students who enroll less than half-time are only eligible for the Federal Pell Grant.
 Enrollment in a course previously passed for a second time will not count towards enrollment for federal aid programs.
 Review detailed information on enrollment requirements here.

 - Have resolved any drug conviction issues.
 See Drug Convictions and Financial Aid Eligibility.